Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death

 Things are not always what they seem

-The first (at the time of purchase), was 15 years old and cost (2nd hand) around about the same as a brand new Ford Mondeo.
-Maintaining, servicing and day to day running it is a different matter.
+The first (at the time of purchase), was 15 years old and cost (2nd hand) around about the same as a newish top of the range Ford Mondeo.
+However, maintaining, servicing and the day to day running costs of a Ferrari compared with a Ford it is a different matter.

 I part x ed the first Ferrari for my second.
-A net gain of £5000 after 4 years of ownership due to appreciation within the brand and model.
-My second cost £34,000, the deficit was made up by savings and a 5 year bank loan.
+A net gain of £5000 after 4 years of ownership due to appreciation within the brand and my specific model.
+My second cost £34,000, once more, the deficit was made up by savings and another small, 5 year bank loan.

-I sold the second Ferrari recently, after 7 years of ownership for £42,000 (£8,000 more than I paid for it), I wonder what I might have got for the brand new Ford Mondeo?
+I sold the second Ferrari recently, after 7 years of ownership for £42,000 (£8,000 more than I paid for it), I wonder what I might have got for a not so new Ford Mondeo?

 Profit – Above all, above anything else.

 I was a hungry, ambitious musician, a young dad in the UK in the ‘80’s when Margaret Thatcher set out to crush the unions.
 There was a new language at that time: the message was that if you are poor you are simply just not working hard enough.

 You had to be a winner and if you were not, it was your fault.
 Ordinary, working people were reduced to nothing, seen as worthless, pointless (especially if you lived south of Milton Keynes).